 I create one-line drawings and light portrait paintings.

-You wouldn’t describe yourself as an artist but more of a creator.
-What do you feel the differences between these are?
+You don’t describe yourself as an artist but more of a creator.
+What do you feel the difference is?

 I try to avoid seeing myself as an artist.
 I think an artist has reached some sort of status and this could take away my eagerness to move forward.